LogoAMRGearbox

 Annual extra cost (EIA Jan-Feb 2026 range)$53.4-55.4/year

-Pricing references come from EIA Electric Power Monthly Table 5.3 (released on 2026-04-23).
-Vendor-specific efficiency curves can move this estimate materially.
+Pricing references come from EIA Electric Power Monthly Table 5.3 in the April 2026 release (published 2026-04-23, data through 2026-02).
+These monthly and YTD values are preliminary and vendor-specific efficiency curves can move this estimate materially.

 Mid CTA: Move To Validation Plan